theOtherLuke/nordlynx-router/README.md

 # So, here we go:

 While conducting your install, test connnectivity at EVERY step.
 Sometimes this will be on the host.
 Sometimes this will be on a client.
-I genearlly use ping for most of this, then switch add a browser to the test toward the end.
+I generlly use ping for most of this, then add a browser to the test toward the end.
 If at any point you lose internet connectivity, stop and diagnose it then.
 This will make it easier to track down the issue.
-I will add somme troubleshooting tips I came up with at the end of this writeup.
+I will add some troubleshooting tips I came up with at the end of this writeup.

 Step 1: